cabforum/netsec/docs/NSR.md

 **Certificate System**: A system used by a CA or Delegated Third Party to access, process, or manage data or provide services related to:

    1.  identity validation;
    2.  identity authentication;
    3.  account registration;
    4.  certificate application;
+   5.  certificate validation;
-   5. certificate approval;
+   7.  certificate approval;
-   6. certificate issuance;
+   7.  certificate issuance;
-   7. certificate revocation;
+   8.  certificate revocation;
-   8. authoritative certificate status; or
+   9.  authoritative certificate status; or
-   9. key escrow.
+   10. key escrow.

 **Common Vulnerability Scoring System (CVSS)**: A quantitative model used to measure the base level severity of a vulnerability (see <http://nvd.nist.gov/vuln-metrics/cvss>).